Written by Jeffrey Skatoff • November 15th, 2016

 - COURT DOCUMENTS.
 A surviving spouse is entitled to all the documents filed with the court in their spouse’s probate proceedings.
 This includes the Petition for Administration, Letters of Administration, Notice to Creditors, Petition for Administration, Inventory, Final Accounting, Order for Discharge, and any and all other pleadings regarding the estate.

-Contact the Florida probate lawyers of Clark Skatoff for a no-obligation consultation at (561) 842-4868.
-Learn more about probate.
+Contact Jeffrey Skatoff for a no-obligation consultation at (561) 842-4868.
+Download our surviving spouse guide here.